Good Game (TV program): Good Game: Pocket Edition

 Good Game describes Good Game: Pocket Edition as an "add-on pack" and "our concise edition – a weekly accessory to our regular shows, Good Game and Spawn Point".
 The episodes are around 10 minutes long, and aim to "give busy gamers a handy round-up of all that's been good in gaming".
 The Pocket Edition tab of the main page explains that the show is "our chance to chat a bit more about the games we're currently playing, round up the week's reviews, and even spend a bit more time answering your gaming queries at the GG desk."
 It acts as an "accessory" to both parent shows, Good Game and Spawn Point, and as such often takes bits of reviews from them, but sometimes has original content as well.
 The show rarely has any other segments than the main game reviews (due to being about a third the length of a normal show), besides Ask Good Game and the P.E.-exclusive You Review – where Bajo and Hex read out user reviews of a reviewed game from one of the parent shows' previous episode.

 All the episodes are available as a playlist on Good Games YouTube channel.
-They can also be download from the main page, or streamed iview.
+They can also be download from the main page, or streamed on iview.
 On 9 May 2014, it was announced that Good Game: Pocket Edition was no longer being produced, due to a schedule change on ABC2.